 Does your 4 year old ask for a diaper to poop?

 For many parents, the thought of ditching diapers during the day completely feels impossible.
 After all, without diapers, your child will either have accidents or hold his poop until who knows when.

 But you see, it’s this back-and-forth with using diapers that has enabled his behavior to begin with.
 He has been led to believe that if he holds his poop in long enough, you’ll eventually relent and pull out that diaper for him to poop in.

 But what if you see if he’s willing to go a whole weekend without diapers—in fact, without anything?
-Many parents have successfully poop-trained their older toddlers by setting aside three days and keeping their kids bare-bottomed at home—no diapers or undies.
+Many parents have poop-trained their kids by setting aside three days and keeping them bare-bottomed at home—no diapers or undies.

 Yes, you’ll likely have a mess (it’s good to come prepared for that weekend).
 But he’ll learn the sensation of what happens when he poops on himself, and more important, that he has no other alternative than using the potty.